benitodarder/c-workshop/README.md

 * arguments to explore command line arguments
 * fileExists...
 Because we always want to know if a file does or doesn't exist
 * externalLib simple use case of a custom exterenal library
-* arrays ...
+* arrays...
 Dynamic arrays everywhere...
    + intArray creates and fill an integer array with the number of items stated in the command line
    + charArray creates and fill a char array/string the the first n-letters stated in the command line
    + structArray creates and fill a struct, position and argument, array with the command line arguments
+* freeMem...
+Get free memory...
+Currently only in GCC and linux